ibm-cloud-docs/discovery-data/connector-salesforce-cloud.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**

 This information applies only to managed deployments.
-For information about {{site.data.keyword.icp4dfull_notm}} data sources, see [Configuring Cloud Pak for Data data sources](/docs/discovery-data?topic=discovery-data-collection-types).
+For more information about connecting to Salesforce from an installed deployment, see [Salesforce](/docs/discovery-data?topic=discovery-data-connector-salesforce-cp4d).
 {: note}

 ## What documents are crawled